s8rr/YouTube-Short-to-YouTube/README.md

 ## How to Use

    1. Click on the extension icon in your browser toolbar.
-   2. Click the "Extract Code" button.
+   2. Click the "Go To YouTube" button.
    3. The extension will open the YouTube Short in the legacy video player in a new tab.

 ## Credits